pay-theory/pay-theory-docs/WEB/FUNCTIONS.md

 - `feeMode`: (String)
   - Defaults to `window.paytheory.INTERCHANGE`.
 If available to merchant and set to `window.paytheory.SERVICE_FEE` the fee will be added to the amount and charged to the payor.
-More details about the fee modes in your PayTheory Portal.
+More details about the fee modes in your Pay Theory Portal.

 - `fee`: (Int)